rvsitebuilder/developer-docs/en/page-type.md

 </br>

-- Step 2 After you call the method `CoreSlug::setSlug` , You can crated the new page type is done.
+- Step 2 After you call the method `CoreSlug::setSlug` , You can create the new page type is done.

     |  id   | slugble_id |            slugble_type            | slug_name |
     | :---: | :--------: | :--------------------------------: | :-------: |